 Like humans, batteries function best at room temperature.
 Warming a dying battery in a mobile phone or flashlight in our jeans might provide additional runtime due to improved electrochemical reaction.
 This is likely also the reason why manufacturers prefer to specify batteries at a toasty 27°C (80°F).
 Operating a battery at elevated temperatures improves performance but prolonged exposure will shorten life.

-Cold temperature increases the internal resistance and diminishes the capacity.
-Batteries that would provide 100 percent capacity at 27°C (80°F) will typically deliver only 50 percent at –18°C (0°F).
-The capacity decrease is linear with temperature.
-The capacity decrease is momentary and the level of decline depends on the battery chemistry.
+As all drivers in cold countries know, a warm battery cranks the car engine better than a cold one.
+Cold temperature increases the internal resistance and lowers the capacity.
+A battery that provides 100 percent capacity at 27°C (80°F) will typically deliver only 50 percent at –18°C (0°F).
+The momentary capacity-decrease differs with battery chemistry.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.